Sebastian Doggart: Film career

-After writing and directing two short fictional films, Hole in the Wall and Three and a Bed, Doggart set up Tribute Films, a company that produced films for individuals, their loved ones and their pets.
+After writing and directing two short fiction films, Hole in the Wall and Three and a Bed, Doggart set up Tribute Films, a company that produced films for individuals, their loved ones and their pets.
 His production of Carol Connors and Her Cats, launched a longstanding collaboration with Connors, a passionate ailurophile (cat lover), Elvis Presley's former girlfriend, and a twice-Oscar-nominated songwriter.
 The film was lauded by Charlene Tilton as "the funniest thing I have ever seen".
 The Los Angeles Times described it as the first pet hagiography film ever made, and as "the Cadillac of filmed pet memorials".

 In 2004, Doggart moved to New York City.
 From 2006, he spent three years making Courting Condi, the first musical docu-tragi-comedy in the history of cinema.
 The film won 26 awards on the festival circuit, screened at the Cannes Film Festival, and was critically acclaimed.
 By combining screenings of the film with public debates about its subject, Condoleezza Rice's record in office, Doggart fueled calls for Rice to be investigated for human rights abuses and war crimes.

 In 2009, Doggart directed and produced another film about Rice, American Faust: From Condi to Neo-Condi.
-This investigative documentary explored in greater depth Rice's pursuit and alleged misuse of power, and revealed the direct role she had in fabricating reasons for going to war in Iraq, and in ordering torture, especially in CIA black sites around the world.
+The investigative documentary explores in greater depth Rice's pursuit and alleged misuse of power, and it reveals the direct role she had in fabricating reasons for going to war in Iraq, and in ordering torture, especially in CIA black sites around the world.
 The film won numerous awards on the festival circuit, and was broadcast on a raft of international stations, including Al-Jazeera.

 In 2012, he completed a third feature film, True Bromance, an irreverent romantic comedy starring Jim Norton, Adrian Grenier, Frank Luntz, Devin Ratray and himself about the absurd role friends and family play when people fall in love.
 The film won 19 awards on the festival circuit, including Best Film at the Harlem International Film Festival, and Best Actor and Best Screenplay at the Washington DC International Film Festival.
-'The Brooklyn Paper' described it as "a bromance for the ages."
-‘The Brooklyn Eagle’ wrote: "Starring possibly the most surreal comedy troupe ever...
+The Brooklyn Paper described it as "a bromance for the ages."
+The Brooklyn Eagle wrote: "Starring possibly the most surreal comedy troupe ever...
 True Bromance is consistently unnerving, funny and surprising and features an original comic-book style".

 Doggart has written two other screenplays, Casanova's Return and Clinton a Neuro-Musical.

 He is a voting member of the Academy of Television Arts & Sciences and of the British Academy of Film and Television Arts.